Space-time adaptive ADER-DG schemes for dissipative flows: compressible Navier-Stokes and resistive MHD equations: The numerical scheme

 The \emph{active elements} $\Omega_i$ (i.e. $\sigma=0$) are those \emph{non-overlapping} spatial elements that constitute the current numerical mesh, i.e. satisfying (\ref{eq:hyp}), where the discrete solution is chosen for being updated following the presented ADER-DG$+$SCL method.
 The \emph{virtual children} belonging to a relative refinement level $\ell(\Omega_i^{\text{Vc}})$ are those spatial elements which \emph{are (spatially) contained within at least one active element in its } -adjacent coarser- \emph{tree-structure} $\ell = \ell(\Omega_i^{\text{Vc}}) -1$.
 The numerical solution is updated in time by means of a standard $L_2$ projection for the ADER-DG from the \emph{mother} cell at the $(\ell(\Omega_i^{\text{Vc}})-1)$-th level.
 Finally, the \emph{virtual parent cells} $\Omega_i^{\text{Vm}}$ ($\sigma=-1$) belonging to a relative refinement level $\ell(\Omega_i^{\text{Vm}})$ are those spatial elements which \emph{(spatially) contains at least one active element in its adjacent} -finer- \emph{tree-structure} $\ell = \ell(\Omega_i^{\text{Vm}})+1$.
 In this case, the numerical solution is updated in time by averaging the solution from the \emph{children}-elements (i.e. $\ell=\ell(\Omega_i^{\text{Vm}})+1$).
-Within this new computational grid, $N_{\text{tot}}$ is the total number of elements that should be distinguished from the total number of \emph{active} elements $N_{E}$ which appears in our numerical equations.
+Within this new computational grid, $N_{\text{tot}}$ is the total number of elements that should be distinguished from the total number of \emph{active} elements $N_{E}$ which appears i n our numerical equations.
 These three $\sigma$-status are necessary during the mesh-adaptation stage whenever an active cell is refined or recoarsened, and then, inactivated.
 Indeed, whenever this is the case, a proper transformation is needed for mapping the numerical solution (limited or unlimited, finer or coarser) from one refinement level to the adjacent one.
-A simple sketch of the transformation-mapping between the discrete solution spaces of the DG polynomials and the WENO subcell averages, between two adjacent refinement levels $\ell$ and $\ell +1$ is shown in Figure \ref{fig:AMRmaps}.
-Moreover, virtual cells allow us to perform polynomial WENO reconstructions along the same refinement level, independently on the effective refinement level of two adjacent active elements (see Figure \ref{fig:AMR}).
-For more details see \cite{Zanotti2015c,Zanotti2015d}, for information about the parallel message passing interface (MPI) implementation of the presented AMR framework see \cite{AMR3DNC,AMR3DCL}.
-It should be noticed that whenever an automatic adaptation of the grid is used, the scheme can in principle handle simultaneously small and large spatial scales.
-However, due to the CFL condition, also a characteristic time scale is implied by the local mesh spacing.
-Thus, a proper time-accurate and fully conservative local time stepping (LTS) method has to be adopted in order to use the smaller time-steps only for the smaller spatial elements, in favor of performance (see \cite{AMR3DCL}).
-Finally, it should be mentioned that in our formulation two adjacent active elements are allowed to belong to two different refinement levels with the constraint $|\Delta \ell| \leq 1$, i.e. the two elements belong to the same or to an adjacent, finer or coarse, AMR-level.
+A simple sketch of the transformation-mapping between the discrete solution spaces of the DG polynomials and the WENO subcell averages, between two adjacent refinement levels $\ell$ and $\ell +1$ is shown in Fig. \ref{fig:AMRmaps}.